FMCalisto/image-manipulation/README.md

 ## Installation

-1. Download the package by running: `https://github.com/FMCalisto/image-manipulation.git`.
+1. Download the package by running: `git clone https://github.com/FMCalisto/image-manipulation.git`.

 2. Run Matlab and navigate to package location as working directory, then run it.